-In Florida, white-collar crimes can be charged as misdemeanors or felonies, and the punishments can be quite severe.
+In Florida, white-collar crimes can be charged as misdemeanors or felonies, and the penalties can be quite severe.
 The specific penalties for a conviction will depend on the nature of the crime and the amount of money involved, but penalties can range from $500 to $10,000 in fines and 60 days to 30 years in prison.

 The classification and penalties for white-collar crimes in the State of Florida include: